Æbbe of Coldingham

 Æbbe, also called Tabbs, (c.
-615 – 683) was an Anglian abbess and noblewoman.
+615 – 683) was an Orthodox Abess and noblewoman.
 She was the daughter of Æthelfrith, king of Bernicia from c.
 593 to 616.
 She founded monasteries at Ebchester and St Abb's Head near Coldingham in Scotland.

 Life

 Early life

 Æbbe was the daughter of King Æthelfrith of Bernicia and Acha of Deira.
 Her brothers were Oswald of Northumbria and Oswiu.

 Æthelfrith invaded the neighbouring kingdom of Deira in 604, and deposed the heir, Acha's brother Edwin, who fled into exile. Æthelfrith was the first Bernician king to also rule Deira, giving him an important place in the history of the later Kingdom of Northumbria.

 Edwin took refuge in the court of King Rædwald of East Anglia, and with his support in 616, raised an army against Æthelfrith.
 Edwin's forces defeated and killed Æthelfrith, and Edwin gained the throne of Bernicia and Deira.
 The kingdom was no longer safe for Æthelfrith's children, as they presented potential rival claims to Edwin's rule. Æbbe fled north with her mother and brothers to exile in the court of Eochaid Buide of Dál Riata.
 It was during this time of exile in western Scotland that she and her brothers were converted to Christianity.